almostEric/Frequency-Domain/README.md

 - Essentially a spectral based vocoder.
 - Frequency bands can be placed individually in the stereo field
 - Band spread allows frequency bands to modulate its neighbors.
+- Inverter buttons make loudest frequency bands the quietest and vice-versa